Your Hawaii Home Insurance Rates Have Probably Gone Up. Here’s Why.

 While it’s up to condo associations to replace water-supply and waste pipes, Ito says, homeowners can reduce the chance of problems by replacing old water-supply hoses for toilets, sinks and washing machines, as well as valves and fixtures.

 For single-family homes, especially single-wall homes, installing hurricane clips can mean discounts on a hurricane policy.
-Maintaining or replacing the roof can also help; Grimmer says FICOH wouldn’t deny a renewal to a customer because of a 20-year-old roof — some mainland carriers do that — but the carrier does give homeowners a credit on their policy when a new roof is installed.
+Maintaining or replacing the roof can also help; Grimmer says FICOH wouldn’t deny a renewal to a customer because of a 20-year-old roof — though some mainland carriers do that.

 To prepare for hurricanes, and possibly get a discount on your premiums, cut plywood to create hurricane shutters, says Tom Roselli, GM and VP of HCA Consulting Group International, who started his career as a catastrophe claims adjuster before spending more than 20 years with insurance companies in Hawaiʻi and on the mainland.